This-Is-Ko/football-updater/README.md

 Instagram publishing follows the flow reccommended by Facebook seen here https://developers.facebook.com/docs/instagram-api/guides/content-publishing#carousel-posts

-Due to Facebook's security rules, to run in a environment which is not "localhost", SSL needs to be configured (to use HTTPS connection) and a custom domain is required.
+Due to Facebook's security rules, to run in an environment which is not "localhost", SSL needs to be configured (to use HTTPS connection) and a custom domain is required.

 Favicon from https://iconscout.com/free-icon/soccer-8